State Surplus Property Reference Manual

-The intent of this manual is to identify to Surplus Property Management Office customers, the procedures to dispose of State owned or acquired material within the State of Arizona.
+The intent of this manual is to identify to Surplus Property Management Office customers, the procedures to dispose of State-owned or acquired material within the State of Arizona.
 It should be utilized as the guideline to ensure the proper submission of all required paperwork and to identify the proper procedure that has been outlined for each category of disposal.
-It is recommended that all personnel that have been designated to be responsible for their agency's materials become familiar with these instructions.
+It is recommended that all personnel that has been designated to be responsible for their agency's materials become familiar with these instructions.
 This will help facilitate the rapid disposal of their agency's excess and surplus materials as required by law.

 A. Excess Materials - means any materials which have a remaining useful life but which are no longer required by the using agency in possession of the materials.

-B. Nonexpendable Materials - means all tangible materials which have an original acquisition cost over an amount set by law, regulation, rule, policy or provision and a probable useful life of more than one year.
+B. Nonexpendable Materials - means all tangible materials which have an original acquisition cost over an amount set by law, regulation, rule, policy, or provision and a probable useful life of more than one year.

 C. Surplus Materials - means any materials including those that no longer have any use to this state or materials acquired from the United States government.
 This includes obsolete materials, scrap materials, and nonexpendable materials that have completed their useful life cycle.

-D. Expendable Property - for purposes of this manual, expendable property means supplies, materials or an item of equipment which:
+D. Expendable Property - for purposes of this manual, expendable property means supplies, materials, or an item of equipment which:

 1. Has a useful life of one year or less.